bahamas10/bics/README.md

 https://github.com/bahamas10/dotfiles/commit/50cd7a236069cf98eacf170b2d6629e814075fb8

-**NOTE:** if you use this method, `bics install` and `bics update` will not work as expected, you'll need to manage the plugins manually with `git`
+**NOTE:** if you use this method, `bics install` and `bics update` will not work as expected, you'll need to manage the plugins manually with `git`.

 Environment
 -----------

-`bics` tries not to clutter up your namespace, or clobber variables in your shell.
+`bics` tries not to clutter up your namespace or clobber variables in your shell.
 Below is a list of all variables/functions/aliases created by `bics`

 ### Global Variables